KBNLresearch/WordEmbeddingPlayground/README.md

 - Verspreidingsgebied: Indicates whether this is a national or regional newspaper;
 - Provincie: The province in which the newspaper is published.

-## Exploring Embeddings
+## Exploring word embedings

 Code for exploring vector spaces.
 See the lexicon expansion [README](https://github.com/kasparvonbeelen/WordEmbeddingPlayground/tree/master/code/LexiconExpansion/README.md) for more information.

 ## Bias

 Inspect bias over different Word2Vec model.
-See the bias README for more information.
+See the bias [README](https://github.com/kasparvonbeelen/WordEmbeddingPlayground/tree/master/code/Bias/README.md) for more information.